unknown Camville

 M, #31957, b.
 4 May 1787, d.
 6 December 1870

-Thomas Taylour, 2nd Marquess of Headfort was born on 4 May 1787.1 He was the son of Thomas Taylour, 1st Marquess of Headfort and Mary Quin.1 He married, firstly, Olivia Stevenson, daughter of Sir John Stevenson, on 29 January 1822.1 He married, secondly, Frances Martyn, daughter of John Livingstone Martyn, on 5 February 1853.1 He died on 6 December 1870 at age 83.1
+Thomas Taylour, 2nd Marquess of Headfort was born on 4 May 1787.1 He was the son of Thomas Taylour, 1st Marquess of Headfort and Mary Quin.1 He married, firstly, Olivia Stevenson, daughter of Sir John Andrew Stevenson, on 29 January 1822.1 He married, secondly, Frances Martyn, daughter of John Livingstone Martyn, on 5 February 1853.1 He died on 6 December 1870 at age 83.1

-Thomas Taylour, 2nd Marquess of Headfort was educated at Harrow School, Harrow on the Hill, London, England.1 He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, England.1 He held the office of Member of Parliament (M.P.)
-(Whig) for County Meath between 1812 and 1829.1 He succeeded to the title of 5th Baronet Taylor, of Kells, co.
-Meath [I., 1704] on 24 October 1829.1 He succeeded to the title of 3rd Earl of Bective, of Bective Castle, co.
-Meath [I., 1766] on 24 October 1829.1 He succeeded to the title of 3rd Viscount Headfort, of Headfort, co.
-Meath [I., 1762] on 24 October 1829.1 He succeeded to the title of 3rd Baron Headfort, of Headfort, co.
-Meath [I., 1760] on 24 October 1829.1 He succeeded to the title of 2nd Marquess of Headfort [I., 1800] on 24 October 1829.1 He held the office of Lord-Lieutenant of County Cavan between 1831 and 1870.1 He was created 1st Baron Kenlis of Kenlis, co.
-Meath [U.K.] on 10 September 1831.1 He was invested as a Privy Counsellor (P.C.)
-[Ireland] in 1835.1 He held the office of Lord of the Bedchamber between 1835 and 1837.1 He held the office of Lord-in-Waiting between 1837 and 1841.1 He was invested as a Knight, Order of St. Patrick (K.P.) in 1839.1 He gained the rank of Colonel in the service of the Meath Militia.1
+He was educated at Harrow School, Harrow, London, EnglandG.1 He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG.1 He held the office of Member of Parliament (M.P.)
+(Whig) for County Meath between 1812 and 1829.1 He succeeded as the 3rd Viscount Headfort, of Headfort, co.
+Meath [I., 1762] on 24 October 1829.1 He succeeded as the 3rd Earl of Bective, of Bective Castle, co.
+Meath [I., 1766] on 24 October 1829.1 He succeeded as the 5th Baronet Taylor, of Kells, co.
+Meath [I., 1704] on 24 October 1829.1 He succeeded as the 3rd Baron Headfort, of Headfort, co.
+Meath [I., 1760] on 24 October 1829.1 He succeeded as the 2nd Marquess of Headfort [I., 1800] on 24 October 1829.1 He held the office of Lord-Lieutenant of County Cavan between 1831 and 1870.1 He was created 1st Baron Kenlis of Kenlis, co.
+Meath [U.K.] on 10 September 1831.1 He was appointed Privy Counsellor (P.C.)
+[Ireland] in 1835.1 He held the office of Lord of the Bedchamber between 1835 and 1837.1 He held the office of Lord-in-Waiting between 1837 and 1841.1 He was appointed Knight, Order of St. Patrick (K.P.) in 1839.1 He gained the rank of Colonel in the Meath Militia.1

 Children of Thomas Taylour, 2nd Marquess of Headfort and Olivia Stevenson